Gkemhcs/TaskPilot/README.md

 🟢 **CI Integration:**

 * Automated tests run on every push and pull request via GitHub Actions.
-* Test results are published and displayed directly in the GitHub UI for easy review (see the "Checks" tab on your PRs and commits).
+* Test results are published and displayed directly in the GitHub UI for easy review.

 ---